neocliff/my-make-things/README.md

 main() calls functions defined in a_dir and b_dir source code files.
 Those files are linked to hello and the include directories are added to the INC_DIR variable in component.mk.
+* src/hello/c_dir - This subdirectory of src/hello demonstrates that
+a component can have directories within it.
+This is a useful way of partitioning functionality.
 * src/a_dir - This directory has two source files, a.c and a2.c,
 each with a corresponding header file.
 The function in a.c (called a()) calls a function a2() in a2.c.
 These source files are compiled